TBD54566975/web5-rs/docs/API_DESIGN.md

   /// The unique identifier for the credential status.
   PUBLIC DATA id: string

-  /// The type(s) of the credential status, typically includes "CredentialStatus".
+  /// The type(s) of the credential status.
   PUBLIC DATA type: []string

   /// The purpose of the status (e.g., "revocation" or "suspension").